Self-similar signed growth-fragmentations: Introduction

 The article \cite{BBCK} further introduces a remarkable family of such processes that are closely linked to $\theta$--stable Lévy processes for $\frac12<\theta\le \frac32$, and relates them to the scaling limit of the exploration of a Boltzmann planar map.
-The case $\theta=\frac32$ was later recovered in \cite{LGR} when studying, among others, the boundary sizes of superlevel sets of Brownian motion indexed by the Brownian tree, whereas the critical case $\theta=1$ appears in \cite{ADS} when cutting a half-planar Brownian excursion at horizontal levels.
-The growth-fragmentation processes associated with parameters $\theta\in(1,\frac32)$ were also retrieved directly in the continuum in \cite{MSW} by exploring a conformal loop ensemble on an independent LQG surface.
+The case $\theta=\frac32$ was later recovered up to a time-change in \cite{LGR} when studying, among other things, the boundary sizes of superlevel sets of Brownian motion indexed by the Brownian tree, whereas the critical case $\theta=1$ appears in \cite{AD} when cutting a half-planar Brownian excursion at horizontal levels.
+The growth-fragmentation processes associated with parameters $\theta\in(1,\frac32)$ were also retrieved directly in the continuum in \cite{MSW} by exploring a conformal loop ensemble on an independent quantum surface.

-In \cite{ADS}, the masses of the cells correspond to the sizes of the excursions above horizontal levels, defined as the difference between the endpoint and the starting point.
-Note that, for these to fall in the growth-fragmentation framework, one has to remove all the negative excursions of the system.
+In \cite{AD}, the masses of the cells correspond to the sizes of the excursions above horizontal levels, defined as the difference between the endpoint and the starting point.
+Note that, for these to fall into the growth-fragmentation framework, one has to remove all the negative excursions of the system.
 Moreover, a Boltzmann planar map can be seen as the gasket of a loop $O(n)$ model (see \cite{LGM}), and from this standpoint, a positive jump in the growth-fragmentation represent the discovery of a loop which has not yet been explored.

 The present work extends the study in \cite{BBCK} to the case when the masses may be \emph{signed}.
-We therefore allow positive jumps to be birth events and give rise to negative cells, so that the conservation rule still holds at splittings.
+We therefore allow positive jumps to be birth events and give rise to negative cells, so that the conservation rule still holds at dislocations.
 Markov additive processes and the Lamperti-Kiu representation provide a very natural framework for this.